-The latest Power9 beast of a server was the E980 released in August of this year.
+The latest Power9 beast of a server was the E980 releases in August of this year.
 This mega machine clocks in at 192 cores, with 16-sockets, a memory capacity of up to 64 TB, and is a 5U form factor.
-The E950 came out at the same time and is a bit smaller with up to 48 cores, a 4U form factor, 4 sockets, and 16 TB memory capacity.
+The E950 came out at the same time and is a bit smaller.
+It has up to 48 cores, a 4U form factor, 4 sockets, and 16 TB memory capacity.

 What did IBM hope to accomplish with these systems?